jiaweing/altq-qr-reader-extension/README.md

-# QR Code Reader Extension for Firefox
+# QR Code Reader Extension

-A powerful Firefox extension that allows you to read QR codes directly from web pages without requiring an internet connection.
+A powerful browser extension that allows you to read QR codes directly from web pages without requiring an internet connection.
+Supports both Firefox and Chromium-based browsers (Chrome, Edge, Brave).
 Simply select any area of the webpage containing a QR code, and the extension will decode it instantly.

 ## Features